How to Get NTFS Permissions Report with PowerShell

 1. Open Windows PowerShell

-Press Win + X and select Windows PowerShell (Admin) to run it with elevated permissions.
+- Start by pressing Win + X and choosing Windows PowerShell (Admin) to launch it with the necessary elevated permissions.

 2. Use the Get-Acl Command

-cmdlet retrieves NTFS permissions for a specified folder.
+The Get-Acl cmdlet is your go-to for fetching NTFS permissions for a specific folder.

 Example Command: